Sports Coach Logo Sports Coach Training Principles Fitness Components

 How Can You Prevent It?

 This disease is fatal but preventable.
-However, you need to monitor and clean the water in the water management systems of the large buildings.
-These water management systems in large buildings are involved, which makes them an excellent place for bacteria.
+However, you need to monitor and clean the water in the large-building water management systems.
+These systems are involved, which makes them excellent places for bacteria.

 Page Reference